Verbium/medauto/README.md

 * Pull this repo
 * Install Yarn (choco is great for this)
 * Run yarn install
+* Ad Node Environment variable of TVDBAPIKEY with your key when running from koa_v2
 * Run npm start on the frontend and koa_v2 folders

 ### Known issues ###